From the President

 President and CEO

 Dr. Michael Boyd was named KCC's seventh president in 2019.
-Firmly committed to community service, Boyd is engaged with numerous efforts including the United Way, the Kankakee Area Regional Vocational Education System and the Kankakee Grundy Livingston Workforce Board.
+Firmly committed to community service, Boyd is engaged with numerous efforts including the Economic Alliance of Kankakee County, United Way, Kiwanis, the Kankakee Area Regional Vocational Education System and the Kankakee Grundy Livingston Workforce Board.
 Boyd has served as a peer reviewer for the Higher Learning Commission, chairperson of the Manteno Chamber of Commerce, president of the Illinois Council of Chief Academic Officers, and president of the Illinois Council of Community College Administrators.
 He joined KCC's staff in 2014 as vice president for instructional and student success, the college's chief academic officer.
-Before KCC, he worked at Illinois Central College, most recently as associate dean of English, humanities, and language studies.
+Before arriving at KCC, he worked at Illinois Central College, most recently as associate dean of English, humanities, and language studies.
 He served as ICC's Six Sigma Black Belt.
 As a professor of English and Humanities, Boyd was awarded the ICC Thomas K. Thomas Endowed Teaching Chair in 2007.
 Boyd also has been a high school English teacher and football coach.
 He has three degrees from Illinois State University: a bachelor's degree in English education, a master's degree in English studies and a doctorate in English studies.

 Vice President for Academic Affairs